AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 **Index overloading** was used when we repurposed an existing GSI to store the leaderboard.

 **Sparse indexes** were used to ensure the statistics items do not appear in GSIs as we have not set any GSI keys.
-This saves on replication costs and provides a natural filter, as statistics access patterns use the table.
+This saves on replication costs and provides a natural filter, as statistics access patterns only query the table.
 The exception is the `S` statistics item, which does set `GSIPK` to `LEADER` and `GSISK` to the count of `5`-rated comments.
 This is so it appears in `GSI`, in order.

 In the next post we will explore the write path alluded to above.